 The second set of flags are instructional and may carry harsh penalties if ignored.

 The possible penalties available by race direction are as follows:

 - or in more serious cases exclusion

 At the start of the 2019 season an additional penalty has been added to the rule book called a long lap.
 A specific area of track is now marked out adding a few seconds onto a lap time.
 The idea behind this additional penalty is to create a similar outcome in times as a place change.
-The rider will have 3 laps to comply with this penalty or it will result in a pit lane ride through.
+The rider will have 3 laps to comply with this penalty or will be further penalised.